Dermal fillers in Melbourne at Cityskin

 We work with you to get the result that you are looking for and take our time to make sure you are happy with the result.
 Most people want to emphasise features rather than change their appearance and we aim to do this with careful placement of dermal filler.
 The dermal filler is dissolvable so if you want the effects reversed this can be done for you.

-What are the risks of dermal filler treatment?
+What are the main risks of dermal fillers?

 The main risks of dermal filler include: